-The Escambia County Office of Community and Media Relations proactively facilitates effective, accurate, timely consistent flow of public information to internal and external parties, while also providing community outreach and serving as the county's liaison with its media partners.
+The Escambia County Office of Community and Media Relations proactively facilitates effective, the accurate, timely and consistent flow of public information to internal and external parties, while also providing community outreach and serving as the county's liaison with its media partners.
 The office provides services to enhance the relationship between Escambia County government, its citizens and the media through positive public and media relations.
 The department was formerly known as the Public Information Office.